Making Analytics Work: Case By Case

 What's the book's status?

-At the moment, we're interviewing leaders of various companies to better understand their experiences.
+At the moment, I'm interviewing leaders of various companies to better understand their experiences.

-Once we've concluded our interviews, we'll begin the actual writing process of distilling those stories into chapter topics.
+Once I've concluded these interviews, I'll begin the actual writing process of distilling those stories into chapter topics.

 Sounds like I could really use this book right now.
 What do I do?I understand that not every leader can postpone their analytics plans until the book arrives.
 For more immediate guidance, my consulting practice focuses on this very topic.
 Please visit my website for more details.